VANKYO Leisure 470 Projector Review

 Movies

 The VANKYO Leisure 470 projector is poor for watching movies in a dark room.
-It has terrible color accuracy that you can't fix with calibration and has limited coverage of the Rec.
-709 color space used with SDR content, so colors aren't properly displayed.
+It has terrible color accuracy that can't be corrected by calibration, and limited coverage of the Rec.
+709 color space used with SDR content, so colors aren't displayed properly.
 There's noticeable vignetting in the corner of the screen, and it's so dim that you can't use it in a room with any ambient light.
 Fortunately, it has very good contrast, so blacks are deep in darker scenes.

 Pros